Mark D. Siljander: U.S. House of Representatives

 Once again Siljander was challenged in the Republican primary, this time by Fred Upton, a staffer to Stockman.
 Upton defeated Siljander 55%-45%, becoming the only Republican to unseat an incumbent in a primary that year.
 A key to his defeat was believed to be a tape sent to fundamentalist Christians in his district asking them to "break the back of Satan" by defeating Upton.

 Later career

 Siljander was appointed by President Reagan as an alternate representative to the United Nations General Assembly, serving from September 1987 to September 1988.
 He was an unsuccessful candidate in 1992 for nomination to the 103rd Congress from Virginia.
 He stated then his message was, "not religious values as much as it's common-sense American traditional values."
 He campaigned on a budget freeze, a ten percent flat tax and a line-item veto.
 In the Republican primary, Siljander came in second to Henry N. Butler, a law professor at George Mason University.

+Siljander co-founded the Alliance Defending Freedom (ADF); ADF lawyers later wrote the model for Mississippi's anti-abortion legislation, leading to the Supreme Court decision in Dobbs v.
+Jackson Women's Health Organization to overrule Roe v.
+Wade in 2022.